Frequently Asked Questions

 Q. How do I become eligible for jury duty?

 The law (C.Cr.P.
-Article 401) states that a person is qualified to serve as a juror unless that person:
+Article 401) states that a person qualified to serve as a juror must:

 (1) Be a citizen of the United States and of this state who has resided within the parish in which he is to serve as a juror for at least one year immediately preceding his jury service.